Everything That’s Happened During the First Day of Brett Kavanaugh’s Hearings

 Grassley Tells Kavanaugh Not to Tip Hand on Abortion

-Kavanaugh is expected to face many pointed questions on abortion, which is likely to be the hottest-button topic of his hearings.
-With protestors dressed in Hamdmaid’s Tale garb assembled outside the Senate chamber, Senator Grassley advised Kavanaugh, who has said he admired William O. Douglass’s dissent in Roe v.
+Kavanaugh is expected to face pointed questions on abortion, which is likely to be the hottest-button topic of his hearings.
+With protestors dressed in Hamdmaid’s Tale garb assembled outside the Senate chamber, Senator Grassley advised Kavanaugh, who has said he admired William Rehnquist’s dissent in Roe v.
 Wade, not to reveal too much about his views on future cases.
-He told Kavanaugh to follow the so-called “Ginsburg rule,” after Ruth Bader Ginsburg, who declined to speculate on such cases during her 1993 confirmation hearing.
-As Irin Carmon has written, though, Ginsburg declared her support for abortion rights at those hearings,
+He told Kavanaugh to follow the so-called “Ginsburg rule,” after Ruth Bader Ginsburg, who famously declined to offer forecasts of her opinions on the matter during her 1993 confirmation hearing.
+As Irin Carmon has written, though, Ginsburg declared her support for abortion rights outright at those hearings, making for a strong contrast with the current nominee.

 Orrin Hatch Says Kavanaugh Likes to Eat Pasta With Ketchup